 Upon the closing of the offering, TC PipeLines will enter into a \$40 million unsecured two year revolving credit facility with TransCanada PipeLine USA Ltd., a wholly owned subsidiary of TransCanada.
-The purpose of the revolving credit facility is to provide borrowings to fund capital expenditures, to fund capital contributions to Northern Border Pipeline and for working capital and other general business purposes, including enabling TC PipeLines to make distributions to its partners if there has been a temporary interruption or delay in the receipt of cash distributions from Northern Border Pipeline.
+The purpose of the revolving credit facility is to provide borrowings to fund capital expenditures, to fund capital contributions to Northern Border Pipeline and for working capital and other general business purposes, including enabling TC PipeLines to make distributions on the units when there is a temporary interruption or delay in the receipt of cash distributions from Northern Border Pipeline.